rokucommunity/ropm/README.md

 ## How it works
 `ropm` leverages NodeJS's `npm` module system behind the scenes.
 This means when you create packages, they should be pushed to an `npm` registry such as [npm](https://www.npmjs.com/), [GitHub packages](https://github.com/features/packages), or even an on-premise registry.

 The Roku project structure is fairly strict.
-There are a few hard rules:
+There are a few rules:
-1. Components must be stored underneath `pkg:/components/`.
+1. Components must be stored somewhere underneath `pkg:/components/`.
 2. Component names must be unique across the entire project
 3. Components each create their own scope
-4. All files found in `pkg:/source/` are compiled into a single scope.
+4. All files found underneath `pkg:/source/` are compiled into a single scope.
 5. All functions in a scope must have a unique name

 This provides unique challenges for a Roku package manager, because file paths alone are not enough to prevent symbol collisions. `ropm` solves the naming collision problem by rewriting the names of all functions and components in an ropm module.